 The total for all enteries should balance to the Base year training expenses in IFS (DAWN) by GL.
 Agencies should insert rows as necessary.

-Agencies should insert columns to record costs for object codes not shown above.

-cision unit, using the appropriate GLs and the established rates as identified in SAM 0210.
-Justification for the increase should be contained in the narrative of the decision unit specifying how the in-state travel is critical to the agency, the number of staff affected, the geographical areas to be covered, special needs, etc.
+Agencies should insert columns to record costs for object codes not shown above. the agency, the number of staff affected, the geographical areas to be covered, special needs, etc.

 New Fleet Services Monthly Vehicle Request